What is a bottleneck?

 Monitoring vital signs of continuous improvement such as engagement, activity, and impact, gives leaders insight into the health of their improvement culture.
-Effective leaders keep an eye out for developing bottlenecks that harm those metrics in order to sustain the growth and momentum of improvement.
+Effective leaders keep an eye out for developing bottlenecks that harm those metrics to sustain the growth and momentum of improvement.
 There is nothing more toxic to the momentum, emotion, and ultimately the effectiveness of improvement work than out-of-control bottlenecks.

-A bottleneck is a constraint on workflow that reduces the efficiency and capacity of that workflow.
+A bottleneck is a constraint on a workflow that reduces the efficiency and capacity of that workflow.
 Bottlenecks in the improvement process occur when there is a delay at one step that causes a slowdown in the progression of the improvement cycle.
-Identifying these bottlenecks is critical at every stage of the improvement journey in order to sustain engagement, drive impact, and accelerate change.
+Identifying these bottlenecks is critical at every stage of the improvement journey to sustain engagement, drive impact, and accelerate change.

 KaiNexus makes it easy to identify when and where these bottlenecks occur so that you can catch and remedy them right away before they reduce engagement and impact.
 KaiNexus hones the right leadership and coaching habits to promote a culture of continuous improvement.